-The Cancer Center at Little Company of Mary Hospital and Health Care Centers is privileged to provide patients access to some of the most well respected radiation oncologists in the area: Syed J. Shirazi, M.D., Adam Dickler, M.D., and Neil Mehta, M.D..
+The University of Chicago Comprehensive Cancer Center at Little Company of Mary Hospital is privileged to provide patients access to some of the most well respected radiation oncologists in the area.

-- IGRT - Image Guided Radiation Therapy - NEW!
-Elekta Synergy S New Linear Accelerator that uses 3D technology for precise radiation therapy.
+- Image Guided Radiation Therapy (IGRT) - Varian True Beam Linear Accelerator* that uses 3D technology for precise radiation therapy.

-- IMRT - An advanced form of radiation that provides 3-dimensional conformal images customized to tumor and organ structures resulting in less side effects and toxicities and more radiation directly to intended site
+- Intensity-Modulated Radiation Therapy (IMRT) - An advanced form of radiation that provides 3-dimensional conformal treatment customized to tumor and organ structures resulting in less side effects and toxicities and more radiation directly to intended site.

 - Radioactive Iodine Treatment - A capsule taken orally in the treatment of thyroid cancer.